Long exposure shot of guests on an Upper Antelope Canyon tour

 Photographers travel from around the globe to capture the delicate light show that takes place on Antelope Canyon's sandstone canyon walls.
 Beams of light sneak through the tight, twisted canyon openings to display a vibrant and dancing kaleidoscope of orange-gold.

 Photography in Antelope Canyon can be tricky.
 The environment is very sandy, congested, and narrow.
 It is often windy and blowing dust is everywhere.
+If you have a DSLR camera, cover it when you are not using it and avoid changing lenses in this sandy, windy environment.
+For best results, use low film speeds or settings and turn off your camera flash.

 Antelope Canyon and the Navajo Nation

+The most impressive natural landforms in Page, Arizona - including Tower Butte, Horseshoe Bend, Rainbow Bridge, and Antelope Canyon - are all within the property of the Navajo Nation.
 This reservation, the largest land area held by a Native American tribe in the U.S, is a massive 17.5 million acre chunk of land that includes portions of Arizona, Utah, and New Mexico.

+Navajo land is sacred to its people.
+It is one of a few Indigenous nations whose reservation lands overlap its traditional homelands and has actually expanded since its establishment in 1868.
 Oral tradition states Navajo warriors would hide within the depths of Antelope Canyon while their adversaries rode across its inconspicuous surface unknowingly.
-Be sure to ask your Navajo guide for more information on the oral history of this special and historical place.
+Be sure to ask your Navajo guide for more information on the history of this special and historical place.

 Navajo Nation Sights

 Antelope Canyon isn't the only incredible natural landform found on the Navajo Nation's land.
-There's also Tower Butte, Horseshoe Bend, and Rainbow Bridge - all stunning rock formations within the Navajo territory, and Papillon can take you to see each of them!
+There's also Tower Butte, Horseshoe Bend, and Rainbow Bridge - all stunning rock formations within the Navajo territory, and Papillon can take you to see them!
 Learn more about these breathtaking landscapes near Page, Arizona.

 Tower Butte